-For more information on workforce and professional development, please visit Corporate Solutions online, call 215-496-6158, or e-mail csinquiny@ccp.edu.
+For more information on workforce and professional development, please visit Corporate Solutions online, call 215-496-6158, or e-mail csinquiry@ccp.edu.

-For more information on courses for personal enrichment, please visit the Division of Access and Community Engagement online or call 215-751-8381.
+For more information on courses for personal enrichment, please visit the Division of Access and Community Engagement online; email adultiliteracy@ccp.edu or call 215-751-8531.